627 FIU students have participated in study abroad programs in Genoa (as of June 2023)

 - dual degrees

-An opportunity offered by FIU Global and the Office of Education Abroad (OEA) for undergraduate students who decide to spend a semester abroad in Genoa, Italy.
-Take UCC courses (in English) with local Italian faculty at the FIU facilities in the convent of S. Maria di Castello, and live in apartments in the heart of the historic city within walking distance to everything.
+An opportunity offered by FIU Global and the Office of Education Abroad (OEA) for sophomore students who decide to spend a semester abroad in Genoa, Italy.
+Take UCC courses (in English) with local Italian faculty at the FIU facilities in the convent of S. Maria di Castello, and live in apartments in the historic city within walking distance to everything.

-The three UCC courses will be taught by Italians with PhDs, are FIU-credentialed and engaged as adjunct professors.
+The three UCC courses were taught by Italians with PhDs, were FIU-credentialed and engaged as assistant teaching professors.
 They have deep knowledge of the place with contacts in the local context which will increase the quality of the academic and cultural experience for the FIU students.

-Margherita Orsero, PhD - Adjunct Professor for Art History Survey II (ARH 2051)
+Margherita Orsero, PhD - Assistant Teaching Professor for Art History Survey II (ARH 2051)

-Leonardo Scavino, PhD - Adjunct Professor for Western Civilization in the Modern Era (EUH 2030)
+Leonardo Scavino, PhD - Assistant Teaching Professor for Western Civilization in the Modern Era (EUH 2030)

 Social Sciences & Humanities